 Several persons have referenced these lists and our agency responses are as follows (with corresponding case law and policy manual references, where appropriate):

 New Brighton Officers receive well beyond the statutory minimum training requirements of the MN POST Board continuing education learning objectives which include;

 Courses and training topics in the above areas have included but are not limited to:

 In early 2017, the New Brighton Department of Public Safety (NBDPS) joined with other Ramsey County law enforcement agencies to begin voluntarily collecting traffic stop data.
 New Brighton initiated this effort to increase transparency and provide more context to the limited amount of information than was previously captured.
 Minnesota law does not require the collection of this information.
 Starting in January 2017, New Brighton officers began recording the following data on every traffic stop:

 This information can be viewed by CLICKING HERE.

 Before hiring, police officers are evaluated by a licensed psychologist to determine that the applicant is free from any emotional or mental condition which might adversely affect the performance of peace officer duties.

 For further information, please see Standards for Peace Officer License Eligibility from the Minnesota Board of Peace Officer Standards and Training (POST):

-The City of New Brighton has three-year contracts with two separate units represented by Law Enforcement Labor Services, Inc. (LELS) and both expire at the end of this year.
+The City of New Brighton currently has a two year contract (2022-2023) with two separate units represented by Law Enforcement Labor Services, Inc. (LELS).
 Minnesota State Statute also provides the Police Officer Bill of Rights: https://www.revisor.mn.gov/statutes/cite/626.89